-This isn’t as much of a PPC secret as it is a rant from my end.
+This isn’t as much of a PPC secret as it is a rant.

 There are very few things that move the needle in regards to PPC performance faster than focusing on a hybrid approach of PPC and Conversion Rate Optimization (CRO).

-Once you embrace the fact that your ads are not the conversion convincing point, but that your website or landing page is, you understand how much potential a CRO mindset has for your PPC performance.
+Once you embrace the fact that your website or landing page is the decision point for conversions — not your ads — you’ll see how much potential a CRO mindset has for your PPC performance.

 See, it’s very easy to get caught up in bullshit PPC metrics and acronyms…